open-mmlab/mmdetection/docs/conventions.md

 In MMDetection, we have supported the CocoPanoptic dataset.
 We clarify a few conventions about the implementation of `CocoPanopticDataset` here.

-1. In the `gt_semantic_seg`, the label `0` stands for `VOID` label and the category labels start from `1`, which is different from `coco-stuff` annotations.
+1. In the `gt_semantic_seg`, different from the default setting of MMDetection, the label `0` stands for `VOID` label and the category labels start from `1`.
-   In the rest of the annotations and returned results, the category labels start still start from `0`.
-This problem will be unified after supporting the setting of the padding value for `gt_semantic_seg`.
+   It will be fixed after we support setting the padding value of `gt_segmantic_seg`.
 2. In the evaluation, the panoptic result is a map with the same shape as the original image.
    Each value in the result map has the format of `instance_id * INSTANCE_OFFSET + category_id`.